 Colima Dog

-Photogrammetry is an broad set of techniques that is now often used in combination with laser scanning for the production of high resolution 3d models.
-At root, photogrammetry involves combining many overlapping photos where the camera position moves (structure from motion) and generating a rich product that may include 3d data or a seamless stitched single image.
+Photogrammetry is an broad set of techniques that is now often used in combination with laser scanning for the production of high resolution 3-D models.
+At root, photogrammetry involves combining many overlapping photos where the camera position moves (structure from motion), generating a rich product that may include 3-D data or a seamless stitched single image.
 This workshop focuses on the photogrammetry side (not laser scanning).

 • models of objects

-• documenting parietal art with high quality photos stiched together as well as producing a model
+• documenting parietal art with high-quality photos stitched together, as well as producing a model

-In this workshop we will use AGISoft Metashape Pro and also demonstrate the open source software WebODM (Open Drone Map).
+In this workshop, we use AGISoft Metashape Pro and also demonstrate the open source software WebODM (Open Drone Map).

 Workshop Goals

-This workshop will begin with a discussion of photography principles for model capture.
-Next we will take photos of a object with our Canon EOS6D dSLR using a 50mm lens, CHI scale rulers and a green screen.
-We'll download the images and begin processing them in AGISoft Metashape 1.85.
-After some discussion of the workflow, masking, and error reduction, we'll using the Assign Targets and Create Scalebars tools to scale and optimize the image.
-We'll discuss resources for troubleshooting in Metashape, and how to share the results: exporting steps and how to proceed depending on the goals of the model (e.g., web viewing, terrain analysis, 3d printing, instructional replicas).
+This workshop begins with a discussion of photography principles for model capture.
+This involves taking photos of an object using a Canon EOS6D dSLR and a 50mm lens, CHI scale rulers, and a green screen.
+After downloading the images, students begin processing them in AGISoft Metashape 1.85.
+After discussing workflow, masking, and error reduction, the course focuses on using the Assign Targets and Create Scalebars tools to scale and optimize the image.
+In addition, the workshop provides resources for troubleshooting in Metashape, including how to share the results by exporting steps and how to proceed depending on the goals of the model (e.g., web viewing, terrain analysis, 3d printing, instructional replicas).

-We will export the model to PDF and to FBX to import into Sketchfab for sharing online.
-This replica Colima dog ceramic is an example of a sketchfab model.
+Students also learn to export models to PDF and FBX, as well as how to import into Sketchfab for sharing online.
+(See this replica Colima dog ceramic as an example of a sketchfab model.)

-PDF Export from Metashape is a good way to distribute 3D data to audiences who do not have dedicated 3D software installed.
+PDF Export from Metashape is a good way to distribute 3-D data to audiences that do not have dedicated 3-D software installed.

-During the 2023 Workshop we photographed a fuzzy Oski bear statue and this model was exported to 3D PDF (attachment below).
-Note that Acrobat Reader can open this model but you will likely need to enable support from the 3D PDF.
+During the 2023 workshop, students photographed a fuzzy Oski bear statue, and this model was exported to 3-D PDF (attachment below).
+(Note that Acrobat Reader can open this model, but will likely require that support be enabled from the 3-D PDF.

 Resources